Last updated on March 5th, 2023

 The center column design with a hook can be attached to the sandbag to increase stability.
 The legs are a 4-segment interlocking crutch-type design.

-There is also has some color available in Black and Red.
-Astonishing tall tripod for a camera for a decent choice if you buy it.
+There is also some color available in Black and Red.
+It’s an astonishing tall tripod for a camera for a decent choice if you buy it.

 2. Victiv 72-inch Camera Tripod